Oman's Madayn working on $518mln infrastructure projects

 Meanwhile, Madayn has completed several key projects, which include the project of developing Al Mazunah Free Zone (Phase 1, Package 2 and Phase 2) at a total value reaching RO 6 million.

-The project includes road construction, sidewalks, water tanks and network, irrigation network, road lighting, and electricity and drainage networks.
+The project includes road construction, sidewalks, water tanks and network, irrigation network, road lighting, and electricity and drainage networks.-TradeArabia News Service

 Copyright 2022 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).